Weather-Station-Software/live-weather-station/readme.txt

 = 2.9.3 =

-Release date: July xxxxx, 2016
+Release date: August 4th, 2016

 * New language: Russian (thanks to [@tefal](https://profiles.wordpress.org/tefal/) for its involvement).
+* Support for WordPress 4.6
 * Improvement: `readme.txt`.

 = 2.9.2 =